 In most scenarios, success comes to those who know their customers and how to meet their requirements.
 When setting goals for your business app, the target audience should be one of the top priority aspects to think about.
 Choose the platform according to the preferences of users whose needs you are trying to cover.

-Besides, most females prefer Apple software, contrary to males who are inclined to use Android.
+Besides, most females consumers prefer Apple software, contrary to males who are inclined to use Android.
 As a general rule, iOS users have a higher annual income and spend more hours on the phone.
 Knowing this data can help companies target their future app more precisely and determine what operating system should be a starter.

 2. Development Timeline

-If the speed of development is crucial for your project, then it is good to know beforehand how much time it will require to deliver an iOS or Android solution.
+If the speed of development is crucial for your project, then it is good to know beforehand how much time it requires to deliver an iOS or Android solution.
 On average, it takes 30% to 40% longer to build an Android-based application in comparison with iOS.
 This is due to the code complexity and a wide range of devices.

 On the contrary, the App Store has a stricter application review and acceptance process that lasts up to one week and involves a manual approach.
 Google Play adheres to automated tests that apps go through, taking a shorter period of time.